ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 not then it MUST abort with error `unrecognizedTask`.
 Then the helper checks that the report IDs in `AggregateInitializeReq.report_shares` are all distinct.
-If two ReportShare values have the same report ID, then the helper MUST abort with error "unrecognizedMessage".
+If two ReportShare values have the same report ID, then the helper MUST abort with error `unrecognizedMessage`.
 If this check succeeds, the helper then attempts to recover each input share in `AggregateInitializeReq.report_shares` as follows: